 Festival-going may have changed since having children but there's really no need to miss out.
 Check out our round-up of the best family-friendly events coming up this summer...

-Summer is packed full of fun foodie events the whole family should love.
-We’ve picked out some of the best for visiting with kids, but we haven’t sidelined the adult indulgences either, from locally-brewed beer to a lakeside spa we’ve rounded up the most exciting events on offer.
+Summer is packed full of fun foodie events the whole family will love.
+We’ve picked out the ones most geared up for kids but we haven’t sidelined adult indulgences either, from locally-brewed beer to a lakeside spa, there's plenty to keep everyone happy...

 Cornbury Park, Oxfordshire